techiediaries/techiediaries/_posts/2020/2020-01-09-angular-9-tutorial-and-example.md

 ## Angular 9 Tutorial, Step 6 - Listenning for Click Events on the Buttons and Get their Associated Values

-Basically, we want to the values associated with the clicked buttons wich can be either a number or a type of an operation.
-After calculating the result, we want to display the result element.
+Basically, we want to get the values associated with the clicked buttons which can be either a number or a type of an operation.
+After calculating the result, we want to display it in the result element.

 In the template, we have four sets of keys: